Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 While it was popular for the last few weeks, it's slightly losing popularity due to the increase of Granhildr's Support Variation Formation users in the grandmaster tier.
 This formation has a very high winrate when it goes first, but a very low winrate when it goes second.

-If you like going super ham, this formation is recommended (you can also see in high tier who uses the Alec - Angelica - Nartas set likes to use this formation).
+If you like going super ham, this formation is recommended.